Garbage & Recycling Guidelines

 - Window Blinds

-- Syringes may be taken to the Security Officer's Desk at the Emergency Entrance of the UPMC Chautauqua Hospital.
-The desk is manned twenty-four hours a day, seven days a week.
+- Syringes may be taken to the Security Officer’s Desk at the Emergency Entrance of the UPMC Chautauqua Hospital.
+The desk is staffed twenty-four hours a day, seven days a week.

 The following outlines the rules for residential recycling pick-up:

-- All recycling items should be placed in a recycling tote or open rigid container labeled as "RECYCLING".
+- All recycling items must be placed in a recycling bin or similar-sized open rigid container labeled as "RECYCLING."
+Recycling items placed on the ground will not be collected.

-- To participate in our Residential Recycling Credit Program, always fill your assigned orange recycling bin first, each time your recycle, to earn a discount on your monthly solid waste bill.
+- To participate in our Residential Recycling Credit Program (RRCP), always fill your assigned orange recycling bin first, each time your recycle, to earn a discount on your monthly solid waste bill.

 The items below can be recycled following the Recycling Calendar: